MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-public-preview-apps.md

 Bring designs from concept to completion with confidence and speed using Microsoft Layout.
 Import 3D models to easily create room layouts in real-world scale.
 Experience designs as high-quality holograms in physical or virtual space and edit in real time.
 With Microsoft Layout, see ideas in context, saving valuable time and money.

-Below, you'll find the device options, and technical requirements, you'll need to consider in order to distribute Layout throughout your organization when it's available on May 22, 2018.
+Below, you'll find the device options, and technical requirements, you'll need to consider in order to distribute Layout throughout your organization when it's available from the [Microsoft Store](https://www.microsoft.com/en-us/store/apps) and [Microsoft Store for Business](https://businessstore.microsoft.com/en-us/store) on May 22, 2018.

 ### Device options